UMN-EGGL/MNEc2to3/README.md

 - **670K SNPs**: a subset of the 2M SNPs available on the commercial array

-To be as exhaustive as possible, the initial SNP discovery effort included all the autosomes cataloged by EquCab2 as well as ChrX and two artificially build chromosomes we referred to as chrUn1 and chrUn2.
+To be as exhaustive as possible, the initial SNP discovery effort included all the autosomes cataloged by EquCab2 as well as ChrX and two artificially built chromosomes we referred to as chrUn1 and chrUn2.
 These contained contigs that were yet unmapped as of EquCab2, many of which were successfully mapped in EquCab3.
 Therefore in this remapping process we are dealing with three different reference genomes: